 That’s why we optimize images to the full extent of their capacity.

 If you want to win in SEO, you need to do what your competition is doing, better than they are.
-Then, you need to do what your competition isn’t doing.
+Then, you need to find what your competition isn’t doing and do that too.

 When it comes to images: